dymmond/edgy/docs/queries/prefetch.md

 !!!
 Warning
     Prefetches are not affected by `update_embed_parent` updates.
 They resolve paths like `QuerySet.filter`.

+!!!
+Warning
+    Intermediate instances and target instances of `to_attr`, when used with a nested path, have not necessarily all columns selected (they are partial).
+You might need to issue a select_related to this path (except last field part) too with `sparse=False`.

 ### Special attention

 This means, imagine you have the following: